joebb97/joebb-website-source/content/blog/bye-bye-bootstrap.md

 I also migrated from GitHub pages to Cloudflare Pages.

+I also made some grammatical updates to the articles.

-All of this is visible in the site's [source code](https://github.com/joebb97/joebb-website-source)
+All of this is visible in the site's [source code](https://github.com/joebb97/joebb-website-source) and git history.

 Feel free to check it out and take inspiration from what you see!